airbytehq/airbyte/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Suggest an idea for Dataline
+about: Suggest an idea for Airbyte
 title: ''
 labels: type/enhancement
 assignees: ''